-St John’s has a diverse, rich and welcoming community life.
-To find out more about any of these activities, please speak to someone on Sunday or contact the office:
+St John’s is a diverse and welcoming community.
+To find out more about our activities, please speak to someone on Sunday or contact the office:

 FAMILIES & KIDS